 Information Technologies (IT) provides the University with a robust technology environment that allows students, faculty, and staff to pursue academic studies, conduct top-flight research, and conduct the business of campus life easily and effectively.
 IT reports to the University's vice president for Information Technologies and Chief Information Officer.

 View the overall organizational chart for IT or choose one of the IT units to see their chart or read more about each unit below.

 Academic Technology Services (IT-ATS) assists faculty members to enhance student learning through the appropriate application of technology.
 Staff members provide specialized assistance in areas such as webcasting, distance learning, digital media, video, satellite uplink and downlink, and videoconferencing.

-The Information Security Office (ISO) in IT-NSS is responsible for a comprehensive, campus-wide information security and privacy program.
-The ISO establishes information security policies, procedures, training, and awareness initiatives designed to protect University information resources, limit liability, and prevent legal and regulatory violations.
+IT Information Security (IT-IS) is responsible for a comprehensive, campus-wide information security and privacy program.
+The IT-IS establishes information security policies, procedures, training, and awareness initiatives designed to protect University information resources, limit liability, and prevent legal and regulatory violations.

-Network and Systems Services (IT-NSS) is responsible for all central computing systems, campus-wide networks, telephone services, voice mail, campus card systems, physical maintenance of campus data networking, telecommunications, and the cable TV distribution system.
-NSS is led by the University's Chief Technology Officer (CTO).
+Network and Infrastructure Services (IT-NIS) is responsible for all central computing systems, campus-wide networks, telephone services, voice mail, campus card systems, physical maintenance of campus data networking, telecommunications, and the cable TV distribution system.

 University Media Services (IT-UMS) is responsible for the planning, management, creation, implementation, and technical support of professional audio/video production, campus and performance events (including Mitchell and Pearson Hall performance venues), classroom technology, and technical media support for the University community.